Non-linear evolution in $f(R)$ gravity: perturbative modelling of the Chameleon mechanism: Introduction

-Einstein's gravity has been very well tested on solar system scales.
-Thus, any viable modified gravity model has to include a screening mechanism through which Einstein's gravity can be recovered in high density, strong gravity regimes such as the solar system, while allowing for deviations on larger cosmological scales and lower density contrasts.
-In this paper, we focus on one particular class of models, the $f(R)$ models, wherein the Ricci scalar $R$ in the Einstein-Hilbert action is replaced with a general function $f(R)$ and the screening mechanism in these models is referred to as the `Chameleon Mechanism' \citep{khoury_chameleon_2004}.
+Einstein's gravity has been tested very well on solar system scales.
+Thus, any viable modification has to include a screening mechanism through which Einstein's gravity can be recovered in high density, strong gravity regimes such as the solar system, while allowing for deviations on larger cosmological scales and lower density contrasts.
+In this paper, we focus on one particular class of models, the $f(R)$ models, wherein the Ricci scalar $R$ in the Einstein-Hilbert action is replaced with a general function $f(R)$.
+The screening mechanism in these models is referred to as the `Chameleon Mechanism' \citep{khoury_chameleon_2004}.
 In this mechanism, the Compton scale associated with the extra degree of freedom is density-dependent.
 In high density regions, the Compton scale drops to a very small value and effects of the modification are not felt in most of the domain; GR is recovered.
-While, this screening mechanism is invoked to ensure consistency with solar system and other local tests of GR, this also has consequences on how structures grow in $f(R)$ gravity scenarios.
+While, this mechanism is invoked to ensure consistency with solar system and other local tests of GR, it also has consequences on how structures grow on cosmological scales in $f(R)$.